pablogguz/pablogguz.github.io/content/blog/stata-vscode-quarto.md

 -----------------------------------------------------------------

 [^1]: Stata though has its own matrix-based programming language, _Mata_.
 Some of the most popular user-written Stata packages, like ```reghdfe``` for regressions with high dimensional fixed effects, are largely written in Mata.

-[^2]: Unless you want to work in industry, of course.

 [^copilot]: For open-source languages, like R or Python, Copilot is a game-changer.
 For Stata, it is less useful, although I have to say that I am pleasantly surprised with the quality of its suggestions relative to ChatGPT 4.